 The molecular orbital shape of chlorophyll-b almost has similarities with LANL2DZ basis set.
 Significant differences can be seen in each orbital energy molecule present.
 The cc-pVDZ basis set gives the HOMO energy of -5.21 eV, whereas if the basis set LANL2DZ is used, the HOMO energy is -5.49 eV.
-There is a difference about 0.29 eV between these two basis sets.
-This is due to the characteristics of each molecular orbital in determining the amount of available wave function.
+There is differences about 0.29 eV between two basis sets.
+This difference is due to the characteristics of each molecular orbital in determining the amount of available wave function.

-In addition to the energy differences, there are other important factors in determining the absorbance spectrum of chlorophyll-b, such as the flexibility of electrons movement in a molecule.
+In addition to the energy differences, there are other factors that have an important role in determining the absorbance spectrum of chlorophyll-b, such as the flexibility of electrons movement in a molecule.
 Hence, the selection of the basis set is very important.
-For example, LANL2DZ is good for optimisation, but not for UV-Vis Spectra calculation.
-Therefore, to get simpler and accurate results, the selection of larger basis set is used to cover the shortage of available wave function.
+For example, LANL2DZ is good for optimization, but not for UV-Vis Spectra calculation.
+Therefore, to get more simple and accurate calculation the selection of larger basis set is used to cover the shortage of available wave function.